biboyd/SALSA/README.md

 Salsa allows us to dip into galactic simulations and start to chip away at the many unknowns of the universe

+A [JOSS paper](https://joss.theoj.org/papers/10.21105/joss.02581) was published for SALSA and we recommend reading it for an overview of the package and its possible uses.
+If you do use SALSA in a project we ask that you cite this paper.

 For detailed information on how to install and run salsa, Read the Docs [here](https://salsa.readthedocs.io)